willpatterson/TCPSProxy/README.md

 ## Background

-TCPSProxy was created to easily write to mulitple redis masters as if they are one, though it could be used for other purpouses.
+TCPSProxy was created to easily write to mulitple redis masters as if they are one, though it could be used for other purposes.

 ## Acknowledgements